 Embracing a Diverse Recovery Community

 Sometimes, experiencing the symptoms of an eating disorder can leave you feeling understandably alone and afraid.
-But by engaging with the inclusive treatment program at Carolina House, you’ll gain a source of acceptance and support that will uplift and encourage you.
+But by engaging with the gender-inclusive treatment program at Carolina House, you’ll gain a source of acceptance and support that will uplift and encourage you.

 During your stay, you’ll have access to all the therapeutic services Carolina House has to offer, including many opportunities for individual and group therapy.
 Group therapy can be especially effective because it challenges feelings of isolation and allows participants to gain insights and share in the collective wisdom of their peers.

 If you or someone you care about is struggling with an eating disorder such as anorexia, bulimia, or binge-eating disorder, know that you’re not alone.
 Even if you’ve suffered in silence for some time, know that you can overcome your challenges with help from Carolina House.
-Our mission is to cultivate a safe and inclusive treatment environment where diversity is celebrated.
+Our mission is to cultivate a safe and gender-inclusive treatment environment where diversity is celebrated.

 To learn more about treatment for eating disorders at Carolina House, contact us today.
 Our staff is always available to answer questions, and to help you take those first important steps towards recovery.